tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <u>[On screen]: "2. magic is gay"</u>

-<mark x>Throughout the series it's pretty obvious that magic is a metaphor for being LGBT+</mark>.
+<mark>Throughout the series it's pretty obvious that magic is a metaphor for being LGBT+</mark>.
 From just the overall exclusion to the death penalty.
 It gets in your face at times.

 <u>[Various clips from the show as a big rainbow flag slowly grows over the screen]:</u>
 "What if... magic isn't something you choose?"